ColinGilbert/noobwerkz-engine/README.md

 Long-term:
 ```
-I intend on splitting out the platform-specific code from this project into it's own middleware platform, and running the game engine on top of it.
+I intend on splitting out all the platform-specific code from this project into it's own middleware platform, and running the game engine on top of it.
 ```

-Future cool use-cases:
+Future cool use-cases that it can support:
 ```
-Automated testing/simulation
+Automated testing/simulations
 Network management
 Decision support
 Data Analysis/DataViz
-Accounting of all sorts
+Accounting of all sorts (since it's designed to plug into databases)
 Secure smart homes
 Other business (general and not-so-general logic-transaction) needs
 ```